simonemene/jwt-store/README.md

 #  JWT STORE

-A demo project showcasing **Spring Security Basic Authentication combined with JWT (JSON Web Token)** for stateless authentication.
+A demo project showcasing **Spring Security with JWT (JSON Web Token)** for stateless authentication.
 This is a simple online store where users can register, authenticate, and purchase articles.

 ---